zapier/zapier-platform-cli/README-source.md

 middleware ([docs](#using-http-middleware)), which provides a hook for processing all responses from HTTP calls.
-The other tool is the collection of errors in `z.errors` ([docs](#zerrors)), which control the behavior of Zaps when various kinds of errors occurr.
+The other tool is the collection of errors in `z.errors` ([docs](#zerrors)), which control the behavior of Zaps when various kinds of errors occur.

 ### General Errors